alvar0paz/alvar0paz/README.md

-- 👋 Hi, I’m @alvarocurebase
+- 👋 Hello there, welcome (:
 - 📫 How to reach me: alvaro.paz@curebase.com